Guide to Gamefish of the Amazon

-If catching an arapaima is on your bucket list, then our one day add-on arapaima trip is for you.
+If catching an arapaima is on your bucket list, then our one day add-on arapaima trip is perfect for you.

 The aruanã (Osteoglossum bicirrhosum) is a close relative of the pirarucú.
-They are a schooling fish that can reach a maximum weight of about 15-pounds.
+They are a schooling fish that can reach a maximum weight of about 14-pounds.
 They are often plentiful in certain peacock bass waters and can make an interesting accompaniment to a peacock trip.
 Aruanã are extremely surface-oriented and can often be sight-fished as they cruise about just below the surface in search of prey.
 They take the same lures used for smaller peacocks (and especially love Heddon Zara spooks).
 They are a delight for fly fishermen.
 A 7-8-weight fly rod, floating line and a variety of medium-sized poppers and sliders (2/0) make for some exciting fishing.
 When hooked, aruanã repeatedly jump like a baby tarpon.

 Pirarucu - Arapaima gigas

 Amazon aquatic environments are influenced dramatically by the region's unusual characteristics.
 Seasonal rains can raise and lower water levels by as much as 40 feet.
 Daily variations in temperature and photosynthesis (plant respiration) can cause wildly varying levels of dissolved oxygen in some Amazon waters.
 As a result, many Amazon fishes are routinely subjected to periods when their waters contain extremely low levels of oxygen (hypoxia or anoxia).